-Changes in the carrying amount of goodwill for the three months ended March 31, 2009 are as follows:
+Changes in the carrying amount of goodwill for the three months ended March 31, 2010 are as follows:

-Balance as of December 31, 2008 \$35,475,782
+Balance as of December 31, 2009 \$35,438,289

-Other (9,586)
+Other (9,287)

-Balance as of March 31, 2009 \$35,466,196
+Balance as of March 31, 2010 \$35,429,002

 Goodwill is tested annually for impairment and is tested for impairment more frequently if events and circumstances indicate that the asset is more likely than not impaired.
-Events and circumstances considered in determining whether the carrying value of goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; or a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.
-At various points during the three months ended March 31, 2009, the Company's stock price approached or dropped below the then book value per share.
-If the Company's stock price were to trade below book value per share for an extended period of time and/or the Company continues to experience adverse effects of a continued downward trend in the overall economic environment, changes in the business itself, including changes in projected earnings and cash flows, the Company may have to recognize an impairment of all or some portion of its goodwill.
+Events and circumstances considered in determining whether the carrying value of goodwill may be impaired include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; or a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.